gnugat-legacy/konzolo/README.md

 A lightweight Console library, for PHP.

-> **Note**: Can be used to create CLI applications, but its main usage is as the
-> Command design pattern.
+It can be used to build minimalistic CLI applications, or to implement the Command design pattern.

 ## Installation

 Use [Composer](http://getcomposer.org) to install Konzolo:

-    composer require gnugat/konzolo:~1.0.0
+    composer require gnugat/konzolo:~1.1

 ## Example